 As United's most gifted and charismatic player, Best became the first modern superstar of British football, if not of British sport generally.
 He was an icon of the new Britain of the swinging '60s, a decade of loud, brightly-hued and hedonistic optimism.
 Hyped as the 'fifth Beatle', and surrounded by a comparable 'Bestiemania', he was linked to the musical group by his youth, social class, long hair and image of playfully exuberant rebellion.

-Remarkably handsome, with dark brown hair and large, bright and alert blue eyes, Best exerted a great appeal on women of all ages, from screaming schoolgirls to grey-headed grandmothers.
-Clean-cut, well-groomed, and fashionably attired, he was well-spoken, with refined and gentle manners, and an air of shy vulnerability.
-Exploiting this appeal, Best had a long string of sexual dalliances, and was associated with some of the celebrated young women of the period, dating fashion models, beauty queens (including two Miss Worlds), and actresses.
+Handsome, with dark brown hair and large, bright and alert blue eyes, Best exerted a great appeal on women of all ages, from screaming schoolgirls to grey-headed grandmothers.
+Clean-cut, well-groomed and fashionably attired, he was well-spoken, with refined and gentle manners, and an air of shy vulnerability.
+Exploiting this appeal, Best had a long string of sexual dalliances, and was associated with some of the celebrated young women of the period, dating fashion models, beauty queens (including two Miss Worlds) and actresses.

 Busby retired as manager at the end of the season, and Wilf McGuinness, formerly reserve team trainer, became the new 'chief coach', but his authority was ill defined, as Busby remained with the club as 'general manager'.
 Best began the 1969/70 season in brilliant form, but his drinking was out of control, and he was increasingly disenchanted with the club, and with the caution and negativity of British football generally.
 For the first time in his career he found it difficult to motivate himself and began to miss training sessions.